andytudhope/living-blue-book/source/knowledge_repo/index.md

 more marvelous in your simple wish to find a way than the gilded roofs of any destination you could reach" — David Whyte

+"It's time
+with all your colours and eternities to free me." — Mirabai

 "We need the awkward truth of poetry.
 We need its indirect insistence on the magic of listening.
 [...]
 We need the voice that speaks to our joys, our childhoods, and to the Gordian knots of our private and national condition.
 A voice that speaks to our doubts, our fears, and to all the unsuspected dimensions that make us both human and beings touched by the whispering of the stars." — Ben Okri